Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Method

 \subsection{Cortical-SSM}

-In this study, we address a classification task for EEG and ECoG signals recorded while subjects engage in motor imagery (MI) tasks.
-In this task, it is desirable to accurately classify the corresponding EEG or ECoG signals recorded while subjects engage in MI involving $N$ types of movement.
-Definitions of the key terminology used in this paper are provided in Appendix~\ref{section:appendix_terminology}.
-The input is EEG or ECoG signals recorded while the subjects performed MI, and the output is a predicted probability corresponding to the MI.
+In this study, we address a classification task for EEG signals recorded while subjects engage in motor imagery (MI) tasks.
+In this task, it is desirable to accurately classify the corresponding EEG signals recorded while subjects engage in MI involving $N$ types of movement.
+The input is EEG signals recorded while the subjects performed MI, and the output is a predicted probability corresponding to the MI.

-Unlike previous studies~\citep{SWIM, EEG-SSM, EEGMamba}, our method simultaneously captures the spatio-temporal features for individual frequency components as well as the temporal-frequency features of individual electrodes.
-This parallel modeling approach enables the integrated capture of spatial, temporal, and frequency dependencies, providing a more comprehensive representation for EEG and ECoG classification.
-Our approach, which is designed to capture integrated dependencies among spatial, temporal, and frequency features, is widely applicable to the decoding of other endogenous and exogenous stimuli from EEG or ECoG signals.
+Unlike previous studies~\cite{EEG-SSM, EEGMamba}, our method jointly models spatio-temporal features within individual frequency components and temporal-frequency features within individual electrodes.
+This parallel design yields a comprehensive multi-domain representation for EEG classification.
+Because the architecture is not specific to MI, it can also be applied to decoding other endogenous and exogenous stimuli from EEG signals.

 Figure~\ref{fig:model} shows the overall architecture of our proposed Cortical-SSM.
 The proposed method consists of three main modules, Wavelet-Convolution, Frequency-SSM, and Channel-SSM.
-The input $\mathbf{X}\in\mathbb{R}^{M\times T}$ to our model is the recorded EEG or ECoG signal, where $M$ and $T$ denote the number of electrodes and the sequence length, respectively.
+The input $\mathbf{X}\in\mathbb{R}^{M\times T}$ to our model is the recorded EEG signal, where $M$ and $T$ denote the number of electrodes and the sequence length, respectively.